Skip to main content

 Edith Morley building room 269, Whiteknights campus

-Upon return to the UK, Keith was recruited by Dragons' Den's Peter Jones to create the Pathfinder course for the National Enterprise Academy (NEA), which is now under Peter Jones' oversight.
-Keith is an active mentor to several young entrepreneurs, some from the NEA Pathfinder.
-His business life included working in the industrial goods sales division of Kimberly-Clark, as an export manager for a family SME and leading his own startup from 1989-2000.
+Upon returning to the UK, Keith was recruited by Dragons' Den's Peter Jones to create the Pathfinder course for the National Enterprise Academy (NEA), which is now under Peter Jones' oversight.
+Keith is an active mentor to several young entrepreneurs and small family businesses.

 Reference: Godley, A. and Heron, K. (2019) A theoretical exploration of consumer engineering: implicit contracts and market making.
 In: Logemann, J., Cross, G. and Köhler, I. (eds.)
 Consumer Engineering, 1920s-1970s.
 Worlds of Consumption.
 Palgrave Macmillan, pp. 63-75. doi: https://doi.org/10.1007/978-3-030-14564-4_4